 Sunny day.
 The chance of showers later this afternoon and evening, with possible thunderstorms about the ranges.
 Light winds becoming westerly 15 to 25 km/h in the middle of the day then becoming east to southeasterly in the late afternoon or evening.
 Daytime maximum temperatures 24 to 29.

 Fire Danger - Australian Capital Territory: High

 UV Alert from 8:40 am to 5:20 pm, UV Index predicted to reach 13 [Extreme]

 Partly cloudy.
 The chance of showers.
 Light winds becoming easterly 15 to 20 km/h in the evening then becoming light in the late evening.
 Overnight temperatures falling to between 9 and 13 with daytime temperatures reaching 20 to 26.

 Sunday 15 December

 Partly cloudy.
 Isolated showers.
 Light winds becoming easterly 15 to 20 km/h during the evening.
 Overnight temperatures falling to between 8 and 12 with daytime temperatures reaching 22 to 27.

 Partly cloudy.
-Winds south to southeasterly and light.
-Overnight temperatures falling to between minus 5 and minus 2 with daytime temperatures reaching between 6 and 11.
+Patchy morning fog.
+Isolated showers during the afternoon and evening.
+Winds east to northeasterly and light.
+Overnight temperatures falling to between 9 and 12 with daytime temperatures reaching 20 to 26.